wechaty/docusaurus/_posts/2017-06-24-an-interesting-weekend-with-wechaty.md

 ---

 > <img src="https://avatars2.githubusercontent.com/u/14006826?v=3&s=88">
+>
 > Author: [@Helen](https://github.com/TingYinHelen), Lenovo
+>
+> Helen is a full stack engineer living in Chengdu, familiar with D3.
+When not coding, she loves dancing, sings and play Erhu.

 Thanks for inviting me to write this article that give me a chance to share my story for each other.
 And Wechaty is a very awesome library that is powerful and easy to use.
 The most important point is that is interesting for Wechat  users and developers.
 Last week, I want to help my friend to make a chat bot.
 Because she is a manager of a technic community and she is also a owner of a chat group.
 In her daily life, many people add her to be the bunny on wechat.
 Then she needs add these persons into wechat group.
 It is a manual work, right?
 So I want to help her to lessen workload.
 So I ready to use wechaty.